pydantic/pydantic/docs/usage/types/custom.md

 assert res == 'abc'
 ```

-See [schema](../json_schema.md) for more details on how to customize json schemas for custom types.
+See [JSON Schema](../json_schema.md) for more details on how to customize JSON schemas for custom types.

 ### As an annotation